 Posted on July 10th, 2020

-Because AFFF is very effective in extinguishing class B fires, both civilian and military firefighters are still using the product, despite knowing that it contains two groups of carcinogenic substances, namely PFOS and PFOA.
-These groups of chemicals can also infiltrate drinking water, thereby endangering the health of residents over the years.
+Because AFFF is very effective in extinguishing class B fires, both civilian and military firefighters are still using the product, despite knowing that it contains PFOS and PFOA.
+These groups of chemicals can also infiltrate into the permeable soil, thereby endangering the health of residents over the years.

 Since 1970, aqueous film-forming foam, commonly known as AFFF, has been used to extinguish class B fires by both civilian and military firefighters.
-However, AFFF contains PFOS and PFOA, two groups of chemicals which are carcinogenic to humans.
-Thereby, frequent exposure to AFFF can lead to the development of terrible diseases such as pancreatic cancer, kidney cancer and prostate cancer.
+However, AFFF contains PFOS and PFOA, two groups of chemicals that are carcinogenic to humans.
+Thereby, frequent exposure to AFFF can lead to the development of terrible diseases such as pancreatic cancer, kidney cancer, and prostate cancer.
 While companies are aware that the PFOS and PFOA present in AFFF can cause serious health problems, they still continue to employ it in their products, as it is very effective for putting out a wide range of fires.
-The PFOS and PFOA released by the use of AFFF can easily infiltrate drinking water, therefore endangering the lives of residents.
-However, at the beginning of this year, the Environmental Protection Agency compiled a list of 8 carcinogenic agents, among which there were PFOS and PFOA, which they are planning to regulate in drinking water by establishing a permissible, safe limit.
+At the beginning of this year, the Environmental Protection Agency compiled a list of 8 carcinogenic agents, among which there were PFOS and PFOA, which they are planning to regulate by establishing a permissible, safe limit.
 Meanwhile, some companies are struggling to come up with non-toxic alternatives to AFFF.

 Currently, AFFF is used by both civilian and military firefighters to extinguish fires which are caused by flammable liquids and gases, which refers to fires which stem from the following substances: